rcomrad/data/README.md

 ### 3) Many-To-Many request: `many-to-many type, (-id, all data)/(id), arrays of indexes`

+Firstly, if you do not specify the object ID (or its identifier is zero), then the specified data will be used to create a new object using the rules of the insert new object function, and the resulting identifier will be used in the next step.

-To start inserting "Many to Many", you need to specify the many_to_many field in the request body with one of two values:
+To insert "Many to Many" relation, you need to specify the many_to_many field in the request body with one of two values:

 `add` - add connections to existing ones

-`replace` - create a new connection and delete old ones
+`replace` - create a new connection and delete old ones (delete all connection with the selected object - by ID.

-If you do not specify the object identifier (or its identifier is zero), then the specified data will be used to create a new object using the rules of the insert new object function, and the resulting identifier will be used in the next step.

-The "Many to many" request connects the selected object (by ID) from the <string: TableName> with all objects from the array of IDs specified as a parameter of the request body.
+The "Many to many" request connects selected object from the <string: TableName> with all objects from the array of IDs specified as a parameter of the request body.
 The name of the array property must match the TableName of the objects.